-B.S., B.S./M.S.
+B.A., B.S., B.S./M.S.
 Degrees

 Computer science is the study of software development, information handling, and their application to the world's problems.
 Computing is widely used in support of science, engineering, business, law, medicine, education and the social sciences, and offers abundant employment opportunities.